10KAdvisors/SalesforceAIUtility/README.md

 ## Getting Started

-We've created a lightweight utility that makes it a breeze to get started with OpenAI and ChatGPT from within Salesforce.
+We've created a lightweight utility that makes it a breeze to get started with OpenAI from within Salesforce.
 A few quick steps to get going:

 1. First, be sure to register your own account with OpenAI, and get an API key (https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key)
 2. Install the utility with the Deploy to Salesforce button above